 Major Lawrence Miller

-Through the Major Lawrence Miller Veterans Community Advocate (VCA) Program, many of Ohio State’s top veteran students are continuing their service to the university and their fellow veterans on campus.
-The VCA Program is a vital part of the effort to help connect fellow veterans to resources and experiences that will ensure our veteran students accomplish their new mission - academic and professional success.
+Through the Major Lawrence Miller Military Community Advocate (MCA) Program, many of Ohio State’s top veteran students are continuing their service to the university and their fellow veterans on campus.
+The MCA Program is a vital part of the effort to help connect fellow veterans to resources and experiences that will ensure our veteran students accomplish their new mission - academic and professional success.

-Candidates for these VCA roles must demonstrate leadership qualities, maintain their academic performance and have a plan to be effective and impactful in critical areas of need for veteran students.
-Each VCA is then assigned to offices throughout Ohio State that serve and interact with veterans on a regular basis.
+Candidates for these MCA roles must demonstrate leadership qualities, maintain their academic performance and have a plan to be effective and impactful in critical areas of need for veteran students.
+Each MCA is then assigned to offices throughout Ohio State that serve and interact with veterans on a regular basis.

 We are committed to creating an extraordinary experience for every student at Ohio State, and that certainly includes veteran students in our Buckeye Military Family.

 If you are interested in serving in a Community Advocate position, please contact Military and Veterans Services at 614-247-VETS.